remona-minett/space-station-13-idle-custom/README.md

 npm install -g @vue/cli
 ```

 If it appears frozen, let it run.
-It can take from minutes to tens of minutes, depending on your system.
+It can take from just a minute to tens of minutes, depending on your system.

 ### Project setup